 The fascinating drive northwest today takes in the ever changing landscapes of the Gaub and Kuiseb canyons.
 You will meet the coast at Walvis Bay and arrive into the historic town of Swakopmund.
 (BLD)

-Please note: As an alternative to the drive from Sossus Dune Lodge to Swakopmund you may like to take a scenic light aircraft flight over Sossusvlei and along the Diamond Coast (at own expense), allowing you a bird’s eye view over the dune sea, abandoned mining camps, shipwrecks, Sandwich Harbour and salt pans before you land at Swakopmund Airport.
+Please note: As an alternative to the drive from Dead Valley Lodge to Swakopmund you may like to take a scenic light aircraft flight over Sossusvlei and along the Diamond Coast (at own expense), allowing you a bird’s eye view over the dune sea, abandoned mining camps, shipwrecks, Sandwich Harbour and salt pans before you land at Swakopmund Airport.
 Your guide will drive to meet up with you in Swakopmund later in the day.
 Please note that if making use of this offer, flights will need to be booked exclusively with Ultimate Safaris for absolute logistical reasons.

 Day 5 - Swakopmund